 Cockermouth is an ancient market town, formerly a Roman settlement at an important road and river crossing.
 The nearby Roman Fort of Papcastle is testament to the Roman activity in the area.
 The Rivers Derwent and Cocker meet in the town and between them drain a huge area of the northern Lake District.
 The attractive town was devastated by flood waters in 2009 and 2015 when several feet of flood water flowed along the main street.
 Since then the town has largely been restored and improved and is well worth exploring.

 The pretty main street has a number of interesting shops and Georgian buildings including Wordsworth House where the famous poet William Wordsworth was born in 1770 and spent much of his childhood.
 The National Trust property is open most days March-October apart from Fridays.
 At the other end of the main street is the popular Jennings Brewery which also offers tours to visitors.
 Overlooking the Brewery is Cockermouth Castle, some of which dates from the 12th century but is privately owned and rarely open to the public.
 Other attractions include Castlegate House Gallery, Market Place and some pleasant riverside walks.

-Buses stop on Main Street in the town centre.
+Buses stop at various locations in the town including Main Street in the town centre.
 Only bus services that visit Lake District attractions are included.

 King Arthur's Round Table